 - Never lie to your partner.
 Honesty is a must for good sex and prostate play alike.

 - Avoid long, sharp nails.
-You’ll want your nails to be trimmed before prostate play because you are sticking your fingers into your partner’s rectum and don’t want to cut that sensitive tissue.
+You’ll want your nails to be trimmed before the prostate play because you are sticking your fingers into your partner’s rectum and don’t want to cut that sensitive tissue.

 - The prostate is a walnut-sized gland found in men, though some publications reference women as having a collection of glands that function similarly, which can be accessed via the anus.